charliecalvert/CloudNotes/Assignments/OnlinePresence.md

 Also create a note with Microsoft One Note.
 OneNote is part of **OneDrive**.
 Share it with me, just as you did your **OneDrive** document. **In particular, put it in the same *OneDrive* folder where you placed your other Microsoft related documents.** Double check to make sure you are sharing the folder with the Microsoft email specified in the section on **OneDrive**.

+When you are done, there should be two documents in OneDrive folder:

+- A Word online document similar to the document you created in Google Drive
+- A OneNote document as described in this section.

 Don't forget, if you have trouble, join the discussion group and ask for help!
 Don't spin your wheels!

 ## Evernote